top of page

 Age of Patients

 Vision therapy is for both children and adults.
-The youngest age usually begins at 5 years old.
-There is no upper age limit for therapy, and conditions that were previously thought "untreatable" past a certain age (e.g., lazy eye) have great success in our program.
+The youngest age is usually 5-years old.
+There is no upper age limit.
+Some conditions that were thought "untreatable" past a certain age (such as lazy eye) have have had great success in our program.

 Common Conditions